A multi-modal vision-language model for generalizable annotation-free pathology localization: Results

-Here, we consider that `pathology localization' encompasses both heatmap predictions and binary mask results.
-This distinction is crucial, as some clinical downstream applications may benefit more from the visualization provided by heatmaps rather than discrete segmentation.
-We evaluate each pathology heatmap using the Contrast-to-Noise Ratio (CNR) \cite{boecking2022making} and assess the thresholded segmentation masks using Intersection over Union (IoU) \cite{rezatofighi2019generalized} and Dice similarity coefficient metrics.
+AFLoc is capable of performing zero-shot localization tasks without requiring any annotations.
+In this section, we present AFLoc's annotation-free localization performance across different clinical modalities.
+Each modality has been pre-trained using its corresponding image-report datasets, ensuring modality-specific knowledge is effectively captured and used.
+Here, we consider that 'pathology localization' encompasses both heatmap predictions and binary mask results, as some clinical applications may benefit more from the visualization provided by heatmaps rather than discrete segmentation.
+We quantitatively evaluate each predicted heatmap using Contrast-to-Noise Ratio (CNR) \cite{boecking2022making} and assess the thresholded segmentation masks using Intersection over Union (IoU) \cite{rezatofighi2019generalized} and Dice similarity coefficient metrics.
+In the following, we will present the results of the three modalities separately.